-Even as the pandemic requires constant vigilance from site teams, DPR Construction’s Jacksonville team continues to raise industry standards with a bridge placement at Baptist Medical Center Jacksonville and Wolfson Children’s Hospital.
+Even as the pandemic requires constant vigilance from site teams, DPR Construction’s project team in Jacksonville continues to raise industry standards with a bridge placement at Baptist Medical Center Jacksonville and Wolfson Children’s Hospital.
 At 110 tons and 85 feet long, the prefabricated pedestrian bridge was successfully lifted and installed by the project team.
 The bridge will provide visitors, patients,and team members with access to garage parking and a safer path to cross the street and enter the future Baptist Jacksonville Entry Building/Wolfson Children’s Critical Care Tower.

 Directed by remote control, the project team utilized a self-propelled modular transporter (SPMT) to move the bridge down the street.
 “The bridge along with the overall hospital project is one of the largest self-perform concrete projects in the region,” said Matt Bishop, DPR project executive.